Steven-Chang1114/FiatLux/README.md

 Troubleshoot:

-If have a red screen with big ass long error message, I recommend to try these commands, then redo step 3 above:
+If have a red screen with big ass long error message, I recommend to try these commands.
-Couple of useful commands:

 1. expo upgrade
 2. npm update
 3. npm install

+Then redo expo start.